WHAT I TAKE IN MY TRAVEL ART BAG

 *Small travel brushes & 1” flat brush for washes [a water brush is great--dispenses water from inside handle to the brush]

-*Pitt markers pack of 4 black or borwn and a couple of tombow markers--your choice of colors!
+*Pitt markers pack of 4 black or brown and a couple of tombow markers--your choice of colors!
+I always draw my work with marker and then paint for my journals

 Bottle of water (for you as well as for pouring into a cup)

-*Travel paint palette--I inherited a Murillo paint box which holds 36 colors and has a removable tray.
-I love it, but for travel-in-a-suitcase trips, this is better: a Dollar Tree small vitamin “chest” with one tray, or drawer, for each day and each has 4 compartments—I put one color family in each “daily” tray
+For travel-in-a-suitcase trips, this is better: a Dollar Tree small vitamin “chest” with one tray, or drawer, for each day and each has 4 compartments—I put one color family in each “daily” tray. (pictured in the supply photo above).

 TO WEAR: Hat or visor, Sunscreen, Bug Spray

-TO SIT ON: OPTIONAL Foam gardener’s knee pad or folding chair---actually, on site I find a stump, rock or just the ground to sit on—don’t take unnecessary stuff, especially abroad!)
+TO SIT ON: OPTIONAL Foam gardener’s knee pad or folding chair---actually, on site I find a stump, rock or just the ground to sit on—I don’t take unnecessary stuff, especially abroad!)

-Extra fun stuff if it fits: w/c sticks, w/c markers, Art Graf putty (I like the color that is like Indian Red watercolor)--I usually bring some to share with everyone!
+Extra fun stuff if it fits: w/c sticks, w/c markers, Art Graf putty (I like the color that is Indian Red watercolor)--I usually bring some to share with everyone!
+A set of gel pens is great fun also.